 3. Are they making healthy lifestyle choices on a daily basis to support adequate energy?

 Stress is the #1 energy-drain affecting everyone.
 In fact, according to Dr. Alex Lloyd, author of The Healing Code, stress is at the root of every problem we might have.
-So, as hypnosis practitioners, we would do well to educate ourselves on what stress really is so we can better guide our clients.
+Educating yourself on what stress really is can help you to better guide your clients.

-I would begin by asking the following 3 questions to root out unresolved thoughts and feelings.
+The following questions can help you to root out unresolved thoughts and feelings.

 - What does the client think is draining his/her energy?
 (Often they know.
 So, what do they think is causing them to have less energy than they’d like?)